SOCIETY Consumption

 Prices have gradually increased due to changes in oil prices on international markets, but also refining margins and distribution costs.

-In many service stations, particularly on highways or in certain urban areas, the price per liter already significantly exceeds 2 Euros, while other points of sale remain slightly below this threshold.
+In many service stations, particularly on highways or in certain urban areas, the price per liter already clearly exceeds 2 euros , while other points of sale remain slightly below this threshold.

 The national average therefore reflects a contrasting situation depending on the regions and distribution networks, but confirms a general upward trend in the cost of fuel.